Ra's al Ghul: Others

 Although he fathered children with several women, Ra's al Ghul has only two confirmed marriages.
 The first was to Sora, whose death set Ra's on the path to becoming the "Demon's Head".
 The second was to Melisande, Talia's mother.

 Ra's also appears to have an unnamed sister or half-sister, a female assassin belonging to a group called the "Daughters of Acheron", whose members share the same father.
 Another member is a woman using the alias "Promise".
 It is unclear if their common father, "Acheron", is in fact the Sensei (making them all Ra's' half-sisters) or if Ra's only has one half-sister on his mother's side.

-In Batman and Robin #12, it is revealed that Talia has cloned her son, Damian.
-The clone is, therefore, a grandson of sorts of Ra's al Ghul.
+In Batman and Robin #12, it is revealed that Talia has cloned her son, Damian who's known as "The Heretic" The clone is, therefore, a grandson of sorts of Ra's al Ghul.
 Additionally, Nyssa once stated that she has given birth twelve times (only two of her children, Daniel and Hannah, are named), opening the possibility of Ra's having many other descendants, although most of Nyssa's family are murdered by the Nazis and Nyssa believes that her great-grandson Vasily (a Russian soldier who is reported to have been killed in the Middle East) was the last of her line.

 The Birth of the Demon features Ra's' uncle, who helps him avenge his wife and found the League of Assassins before they go their separate ways.